 Finding spare time can be difficult when you’re running a B&B, but it’s important to keep on top of your KPIs in order to maintain and grow a successful business.

-So there you have the basics of putting together a B&B business plan.
+So there you have the basics of putting together a bed and breakfast business plan.
 You might just want to get on with it all and think that by providing a good service at a good price and getting the word out, everything will take care of itself.

-If you’d like to find a way to organise your business and bookings, check out the eviivo suite, our award-winning small hotel booking system, designed to make taking bookings a whole lot simpler.
+If you’d like to find a way to organise your business and bookings, check out the eviivo suite, our award-winning accommodation booking system, designed to make taking bookings a whole lot simpler.